Korean Sentence Structure: Understanding SOV Word Order

 Think of Korean sentences as having a simple formula: [Who/What] + [Details] + [Action].
 No matter how long or complex a sentence gets, the verb always sits at the very end.

 In English, word order tells us who is doing what: "The dog chased the cat" means something very different from "The cat chased the dog."
-Korean uses small words called particles (조사, josa) attached to nouns to mark their role in the sentence.
-Because particles handle this job, Korean word order is actually more flexible than English -- as long as the verb stays at the end.
+Korean uses small words called particles (조사, josa) attached to nouns to mark their role instead.
+Because particles carry that information, Korean word order is more flexible than English -- as long as the verb stays at the end.

 Particle Quick Reference